-The Industrial Arts Society aims at providing opportunities for students to meet staff and fellow students through both social functions and educational activities such as films, lectures, seminars and visits to promote awareness of the opportunities available in the field of Industrial Arts.
+The Industrial Arts Society aims at providing opportunities for students to meet staff and fellow students through both social functions and educational activities such as films, lectures, seminars and visits to promote awareness of the opportunities available in the field of Industrial Arts

 Membership is open to all students of the Department of Industrial Arts including graduate students.
 The Annual General Meeting is held in March.
-Further details regarding membership and activities may be obtained by contacting the Secretary of the Society, C/- Department of Industrial Arts, Western Grounds Area.
+Further details regarding membership and activities may be obtained by contacting the Secretary of the Society, c/- Department of Industrial Arts, Western Grounds Area.

-The Faculty of Architecture consists of the School of Architecture, the School of Building, the Department of Industrial Arts, the School of Landscape Architecture, the School of Town Planning and the Graduate School of the Built Environment.
-These Schools and Department conduct undergraduate courses in the fields of architecture, building, town planning, landscape architecture and industrial arts.
+The Faculty of Architecture consists of the School of Architecture including the Department of Industrial Arts, the School of Building, the School of Landscape Architecture, the School of Town Planning and the Graduate School of the Built Environment.
+These Schools and this Department conduct undergraduate courses in the fields of architecture, industrial arts, building, landscape architecture and town planning.
 The courses provide education and training in the arts and sciences involved in the design and construction of buildings, in the development of cities, in landscape and in industrial arts.
 In addition to professional and vocational training the courses include general studies subjects to provide graduates with a broad understanding of the humanities and the social sciences.